MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 1. Make sure your organization meets the following requirements:

-    - Your organization must have Microsoft 365 E5, which includes Defender Advanced Threat Protection.
+    - Your organization must have Microsoft 365 E5, which includes Microsoft Defender Advanced Threat Protection.
 (See [Microsoft 365 Enterprise overview](https://docs.microsoft.com/microsoft-365/enterprise/microsoft-365-overview) for more details.)
     - Your organization's devices must be managed by Intune.
     - Your Windows machines must be running Windows OS 1903 or later.
     - Your machines must be using antimalware platform version  4.18.1906.3 (or above) and antimalware engine version 15500.X (or above)